jhart3000/Snake-Eyes/README.md

 An alternate way to run the app will be to run the SnakeEyesApplication.java file and run MongoDB seperately on port 27017.

-When the snake eyes server is running it will be exposed on port 8080. the swagger can be viewed unsing the following link:
+When the snake eyes server is running it will be exposed on port 8080. the swagger can be viewed using the following link:

 http://localhost:8080/snakeeyes/swagger-ui.html#/